-2. PCA(D)(2014)8, PCA(D)(2015)5 and PCA(D)(2016)12 advised of revisions to the SDAI.
-From 1 February 2018 further revisions are being made to the SDAI capital scheme to reflect the continued improvements in access to general dental services (GDS) in most areas.

-3. From 1 February 2018 offers of financial assistance, under the SDAI to establish new or expand or purchase existing NHS dental practices will be available only in the following designated areas where access to GDS availability is poor, i.e. in order to meet unmet patient demand:

-- Invergordon, Wick, Nairn and Lochgilphead within NHS Highland; - Dalmellington and Patna within NHS Ayrshire and Arran.
+- 2. PCA(D)(2016)12, PCA(D)(2018)3 and PCA(D)(2019)5 advised of revisions to the SDAI capital scheme to reflect the continued improvements in access to general dental services (GDS) in most areas. - 3.
+From 1 May 2019 offers of financial assistance, under the SDAI to establish new or expand or purchase existing NHS dental practices will be available only in the following designated areas where access to GDS availability is poor, i.e. in order to meet unmet patient demand: - Lochgilphead within NHS Highland; - Dalmellington and Patna within NHS Ayrshire and Arran; - · Lerwick within NHS Shetland.